TerryMooreII/angular-azure-mobile-service/README.md

 **tableName** Required

 ````
-The Azure table to delete from
+The Azure table to get all data from
 ```

 Returns